Sleepwalking is when someone walks or carries out complex activities while not fully awake.

 - if your child sleepwalks at the same time most nights, try gently waking them for a short time 15 to 30 minutes before they would normally sleepwalk – this may stop them sleepwalking by altering their normal sleep cycle

-Medication is not usually used to treat sleepwalking.
+Medicine is not usually used to treat sleepwalking.
 However, medicines such as benzodiazepines or antidepressants are sometimes used if you sleepwalk often or there's a risk you could seriously injure yourself or others.
-These medications can help you sleep and may reduce the frequency of sleepwalking episodes.
+These medicines can help you sleep and may reduce the frequency of sleepwalking episodes.

 It's important to keep the areas of your home where a person may sleepwalk free of breakable or potentially harmful objects and to remove any items they could trip over.
 It's also a good idea to keep windows and doors locked.